Newsletters

 2026 Beagle Calendars - You can order your 2026 Beagle Calendar on our website https://www.houstonbeaglerescue.org/blog/uncategorized/its-calendar-time/.

 HBHR T-shirts — If you'd like to show off your love of beagles and help HBHR, we have HBHR shirts!
-These shirts are available for a donation of $20 which goes toward the care & feeding of the beagles.
+These shirts are now on sale for a donation of $15 which goes toward the care & feeding of the beagles.
 We will have them at our events and at The Beagle Bungalow if you'd like to purchase one.
-Or for $25 donation to cover the shipping costs, we will ship it to you.
-Just send an email to info@houstonbeaglerescue.org with size requested (medium, large, or X-large) and your mailing address.
+Or for $20 donation to cover the shipping costs, we will ship it to you.
+Just email info@houstonbeaglerescue.org with the size requested (medium, large, or X-large) and your mailing address.
 You can go to the website, https://www.houstonbeaglerescue.org/ to pay online using the donate button.

 Teeshirt02